 - 1. Gross rental income from real estate

 - 2. Other income, broken down by category

 - 3. Deficit/Surplus on revaluation taken to the Income Statement during the accounting period

 - 4. Profit or loss on disposal of any investment real estate

+- 4A.
+Profit or loss on the holding and disposal of any Relevant Investment

 - 5. Equalization on issue and cancellation of units

 - 6. An itemized list of various expenditure charged to the scheme including:

 - (a) fees paid to the management company

 - (b) remuneration of the trustee

 - (c) fees paid to delegates of the management company

 - (d) fees paid to Principal Valuer

 - (e) other amounts paid to any connected persons of the scheme

 - (f) interest on borrowings

 - (g) directors' fee and remuneration

 - (h) safe custody and bank charges

 - (i) auditors' remuneration

 - (j) legal and other professional fees

 - (k) commission paid to property agents

 - 7. Taxes

 - 8. Amounts transferred to and from the capital account

 - 9. Net income for distribution